HomeBlogPaper Trading Is Live in CuteMarkets

 How to use it

-For the product overview, start with the Paper Trading landing page.
+For the product overview, start with Paper Trading.
 It explains the dashboard, API, supported order behavior, and the next strategy-operations layer.

 The fastest path is: